thalida/adventofcode/README.md

 ```
 -----------------------------------------------------------------
-This ASCII snowman and flames can be found at https://textart.sh/
+This ASCII snowflake can be found at https://textart.sh/
 -----------------------------------------------------------------
 ```